ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-3-prepare-account.hidden.md

 ## Setup Resource Group
 {: #vmware-onboarding-prepare-account-resource-groups}

-Resource Groups allow you to organize the resources/instances into groups (i.e. ProjectA_Resourced, ProjectB_Resources, Dev_Env, Prod_Env, etc.), and can be used as part of the access management strategy (i.e. Developers granted access to resources in Dev_Env resourcce group but no access to Prod_env).
+Resource Groups allow you to organize the resources/instances into groups (i.e. ProjectA_Resources, ProjectB_Resources, Dev_Env, Prod_Env, etc.), and can be used as part of the access management strategy (i.e. Developers granted access to resources in Dev_Env resourcce group but no access to Prod_env).
 When a VMware instance is provisioned, it must be placed within a resource group.
 Please refer to the follow assets to understand the best practices for using resource groups:

 - [Best practices for resource groups and assigning access](https://{DomainName}/docs/account?topic=account-account_setup)